Wilkes offers two graduate degrees —the Master of Arts and the Master of Fine Arts.

 Creative Nonfiction

-Writers will present a formal, 10-minute reading from their completed manuscript followed by a question and answer session.
+Writers will present a formal, ten-minute reading from their completed manuscript followed by a question-and-answer session.

 Fiction

-Writers will present a formal, 10-minute reading from their completed manuscript followed by a question and answer session.
+Writers will present a formal, ten-minute reading from their completed manuscript followed by a question-and-answer session.

-Screenwriters will work with their mentors to prepare their script for a table read.
+Screenwriting and Writing for Television students will work with their mentors to prepare part of their script for a table read.
 Readers will include actors, cohort members, and other film professionals.
-Screenwriters must be prepared to present a "pitch" to a film producer, agent or director before the reading and to answer process questions after
+Screenwriting students must be prepared to present a "pitch" to a film producer, agent or director before the reading and to answer process questions after the table reading.

 Poetry

-Poets will present a formal reading from their finished poetry chapbook.
-Some or all work must be recited.
-Students will answer questions about their writing process and poems, following the reading.
+Poets will present a formal, ten-minute reading from their completed poetry chapbook, followed by a question-and-answer session.
+Some or all their poetry must be recited.

 Playwriting